beigeworm/PoshCord-C2/README.md

 5. Do the same with any other command listed - To run that module.

 **MODULES**
-1. `Message` : Send a message window to the User
+1. `Message` : Send a message window to the Users desktop.
-2. `Screenshot`  : Sends a screenshot of the desktop
+2. `Screenshot`  : Sends a screenshot of the desktop to Discord.
-3. `Keycapture`   : Capture Keystrokes and send (see ExtraInfo for usage.)
+3. `Keycapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
-4. `Exfiltrate` : Send various files. (see ExtraInfo for usage.)
+4. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
-5. `Upload` : Upload a file. (see ExtraInfo for usage.)
+5. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
-6. `Systeminfo` : Send System info as text file.
+6. `Systeminfo` : Send System information as text file to Discord.
-7. `TakePicture` : Send a webcam picture.
+7. `TakePicture` : Send a webcam picture to Discord.
-8. `FolderTree` : Save folder trees to file and send.
+8. `FolderTree` : Save folder trees to file and send to Discord.
 9. `FakeUpdate` : Spoof windows update screen.
-10. `AddPersistance` : Add this script to startup.
+10. `AddPersistance` : Add this script to the startup folder.
-11. `RemovePersistance` : Remove from startup
+11. `RemovePersistance` : Remove this script from the startup folder.
-12. `CustomCommand` : Execute a github file as a script.
+12. `CustomCommand` : Execute a hosted text file as a script.
-13. `IsAdmin`  : Check if the session is admin
+13. `IsAdmin`  : Check if the session is admin.
-14. `AttemptElevate` : Attempt to restart script as admin
+14. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
 15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.)
 16. `Close`  : Close this Session
 17. `Options`  : Show the Module menu